TechLabs-Ruhr/students-platform/README.md

 ## Components
 ### Chat
-Chat component based on Microsoft Teams.
-It was made with React, a dedicated chat engine and HTML.
+Chat component based on a Microsoft Teams clone built with [Chat Engine](https://chatengine.io/).
+It was made with React, a dedicated [chat engine](https://www.npmjs.com/package/react-chat-engine) and some HTML code.
+These models also provide interesting incentives to continue the project.
+For successful implementation, some libaries have to be implemented in the React project.
+If necessary, look up the commands relevant to you in the documentation website.
+For the fictitious profile names and profile pictures we recommend [Robohash](https://robohash.org/).

+### Database
+MySQL [Python](https://www.freecodecamp.org/news/connect-python-with-sql/) backend script.
+It contains basic functions for the user, group and membership relations.
+[Fast API scripts](https://fastapi.tiangolo.com/de/tutorial/) for insert and select included.
-More infos in folder.
+Instructions can be found in the folder.

+### Filter
+Initial filter framework code based on Django.

 ### Log-In
-Log-In Python backend script based on Flask.
-It is made to work with SQLite3.
+Log-In Python backend scripts.
+One is based on Flask and made to work with SQLite3.
+Also a Django based version included (https://www.ordinarycoders.com/blog/article/django-user-register-login-logout).

 ### Registration
-Registration Python backend script based on Django.
+Registration Python backend script based on [Django](https://django-registration.readthedocs.io/en/2.0/quickstart.html) and it's [authentification](https://docs.djangoproject.com/en/3.2/topics/auth/customizing/).

-### Database
-MySQL Python backend script.
-It contains basic functions for the user, group and membership relations.

 ## Contributors